-Notes to Special purpose standalone financial statements for the year ended March 31, 2019 (Amount in INR Millions, unless stated otherwise)
+Notes to Special purpose standalone financial statements for the year ended March 31, 2020 a.

-a.
 Current / non-current classification

 All the assets and liabilities required to be classified as either current or non-current.

 The Company presents assets and liabilities in the standalone financial summary statement of assets and liabilities based on current / non-current classification.